kiddiRU/Verk1_H1/designDocument/sketch.md

-## Types of users:
+## Types of users and their actions:

 ### Privelages:
-Organizers > Spectators

-?Club Owner? > Team Captains > PLayers > Spectators
+Organizer/Admin > Team Captains > Players > Spectators

-### Organizers
+### Organizers/Admin
-- Admin
 - Create tournament
 - Input results
 - Add teams to tournament / edit: delay or cancel
 - Create clubs and edit

-### Players / Teams
-- At least 16 teams in a tournament
-- Teams cannot play in multiple matches at the same time
+#### Team captains
+- Canot be in more than one team
+- Sign their team into the compatiotion / tournament
+- Creates his team
+- modify team memebers (removing, adding and editing)
+- When leaving a team then they choose a player to take their place as team captain (If no one left then the team is archived where it still holds the score and win information)

 #### Player
 - Regester self